airswap/developers/docs/widget/instant.md

 The hex address of the token to swap in exchange for ETH.
 You can find a full list of indexed token metadata for: [Mainnet](https://token-metadata.airswap.io/tokens) or [Rinkeby](https://token-metadata.airswap.io/rinkebyTokens).
 If specified, the user will not be able to search for any other tokens in the widget.

 !> If you pass a hex address that is not included in AirSwap token metadata, the widget will not work.

-It will crash like in the image below!
+#### baseToken `string`, `optional`

+Either `ETH`, `WETH`, `DAI`, or `USDC`.
+Defaults to `ETH` when not specified.
+This is the asset that will determine the price in the checkout.
+For example, if DAI is `baseToken` and AST is `token`, then 2 DAI for 100 AST would be displayed as `0.02 AST/DAI`

 #### amount `string`, `optional`

 A default amount of tokens to request orders for.
 If specified, the user will not be able to change the token amount in the widget.

+#### makerAddress `string`, `optional`

+A maker's Ethereum address.
+When this parameter is specified, the widget will only query the specified maker for orders instead of reaching out to all online makers.

 #### onComplete `function`, `optional`